soborg/travToAnki/README.md

 # But Why All This?!

 This tool is not created to spite the creators of TMB, quite the contrary.
 It was created because the service of Traverse had degraded to an unacceptable degree.
-Deal-breaking issues remaing unsolved for months (and counting), technical support is practically non-existent, the platform is generally poorly maintained, weird development decisions claiming to address some of these issues, while they only made other things worse.
-Despite good intentions to be open about progress and roadmaps, this has not been practiced.
-The road to hell is paved with good intentions.

-Traverse is practically mandatory to participate and gain proper value from the MB curriculum, a very expensive course (by some measures).
-When half the toolbox doesn't function, alternative approaches had to be made.
-This project is the result of that alternatigve approach.
+Traverse is pretty much mandatory to gain the full value from the MB curriculum, a comparatively expensive course.
+When half the toolbox doesn't function, alternatives had to be made.
+This project is the result of that alternative.

 In short: Traverse bad, Anki good.